mp-314/anti-politics/README.md

 - **United Nations** for population and migration data.
 - **Edelman Trust Barometer**, **World Values Survey**, and **Gallup** for public sentiment data.

 These and other sources have been combined and processed to enable us to conduct our analysis.
-Details are available in the data-generation script.
 We extend a special thanks to professors Diego Garzia, Frederico Ferreira da Silva for providing us with data on affection for in- and out-parties, which was supplemented by data from Will Horne.

 ## Limitations